Super Lawyers - Badge

 Communication Errors

-Medical errors are not always due to a single mistake.
+Errors in healthcare are not always due to a single mistake.
 Miscommunication between doctors, nurses, and other health care providers can contribute to diagnostic errors.
 Examples include:

 • Incomplete patient history;